sgzwach/GenElect2.0/README.md

 - [X] Check current registrations for prereq completions
 - [X] Remove registrations with prereq registrations are dropped
 - [X] Allow admins and instructors to drop students from classes
+- [ ] Decide if registrations should be manually or automatically converted to completions